HDest-Community/Follower/README.md

 - `Ctrl + Alt` modifies the selection to only affect the current page.
 - `Enter` applies the selection.

+##### Inventory management
+---
+- Use the arrow keys to navigate.
+Enter selects.
+When selecting amount for transfer, Shift + Left/Right arrow keys increases the amount by 10 instead of 2.

 ##### Revival
 ---
 - Blues: the cost starts at 2 sips and scales to a full potion depending on how damaged the follower's body is.
 Fire damages it badly so that's usually the only time you'll need to use a full potion.